-This article looks at the potential advantages and disadvantages of using a 30-year fixed-rate mortgage when buying a home.
+This guide explains the potential advantages and disadvantages of using a 30-year fixed-rate mortgage when buying a home.

 What Is a 30-Year Fixed-Rate Mortgage?